t-geindre/golem/README.md

 > GO Language Entity Management

-This is an attempt to create a simple [ECS system](https://en.wikipedia.org/wiki/Entity_component_system) based on interfaces.
+This is an attempt to create a simple [ECS system](https://en.wikipedia.org/wiki/Entity_component_system) based on interfaces and some code generation.

 It uses [Ebiten engine](https://github.com/hajimehoshi/ebiten) as the rendering engine.